Research programs

 Cancer

-The focus of cancer research in the Philips Institute is to gain understanding of fundamental genetic and cellular mechanisms that contribute to the formation of cancer and to exploit this understanding for therapeutic gain.
+The focus of cancer research in the Philips Institute is to gain an understanding of fundamental genetic and cellular mechanisms that contribute to the formation of cancer and to exploit this understanding for therapeutic gain.

 Bacterial infection and inflammation